Old Court was the original Queens’ College, built in 1448-49.

 - A lamp-post has appeared in the middle of Old Court: town gas started in Cambridge in 1823, but the date Queens’ took it is not known;

-- Battlements have been erected all around Old Court.
-There is no record of this change, but the erection of battlements required the installation of rain-water down-pipes (there are none in Greig’s print of 1814), and two of these can be seen on the west elevation.
+- Embattled parapets have been erected all around Old Court.
+There is no record of this change, but the erection of parapets required the installation of rain-water down-pipes (there are none in Greig’s print of 1814), and two of these can be seen on the west elevation.
 The date on the lead hoppers at the top of some of the pipes elsewhere in Old Court is 1819.
 In the college accounts, there is a surge of expenditure on building-related items in 1819–20.
-So I conclude that the battlements were erected in 1819.
-The battlements were an inappropriate change, and were removed again in stages 1910–1926.
+So I conclude that the parapets were erected in 1819.
+The parapets were an inappropriate change, and were removed again in stages 1910–1926, and replaced with gutters.
 This period is possibly also when the mortar between the bricks was changed to black cement, another undesirable change, because the cement was now harder than the brick, leading to frost damage to the bricks.

 1831: Old Court, Harraden, 1831.